vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 ## Automatically Generate Server, Client, and CA Certificates <a id="full-auto"></a>

-This example deploys a VCH with the following security configuration.
+This example deploys a VCH with the following security configuration:

 - Uses an automatically generated server certificate
 - Implements client authentication with an automatically generated client certificate